Morgan H. Wilson

 M.A., Psychology, University of Arkansas, 2024

-Morgan is a fourth-year graduate student at the University of Arkansas.
+Morgan is a fifth-year graduate student at the University of Arkansas.
 She was born and raised in South Carolina and lived in Spain after finishing her undergraduate degrees.
 Morgan is interested in many aspects of eyewitness memory research and most recently examined prior alcohol misuse on facial recognition.
 She loves coffee, traveling, and animals.

 Jennifer H. McLemore